Virtual Mental Health Support Groups

 To best ensure a safe space for all group members along their mental health journey, our facilitators ask that each attendee abide by the following guidelines.

-- No cell phones or electronic devices in group
+- No cell phones or electronic devices are permitted.

-- Group members are invited to change their display name to first name only
+- Group members are invited to display first name only.

 Content of Discussion

 - Use “I” statements to speak in the first person.

 - Please use the term “behavior” or “target behavior” to refer to self-harm/suicidal ideation.